 11. Run Webinars or Online Workshops

-Webinars and online workshops are powerful tools for attracting coaching clients and showcasing your expertise.
+Webinars and online workshops are excellent for attracting coaching clients and showcasing your expertise.

 A webinar is typically a live, online presentation or seminar that attendees can join from anywhere in the world.
 They’re often used to educate, inspire, or pitch a product or service.